Instructions and Guidelines for CTL Course Activity Grants

 - The CTL has about $30,000 annually available for these grants.
 The average amount funded for the past cycle was $3000, ranging from $500 to $5000.

-Applications will be reviewed by CTL staff and Advisory Board.
+Rolling Applications will be reviewed by CTL staff throughout the Fall of 2022.
 Funds cannot be used for expenditures that take place prior to successful grant notification.
-We hope to notify awardees in early June.
+We will notify grantees on a rolling basis within 2 weeks of your application being received.
 The CTL will work with successful grantees to assess the impact of their projects and to share their completed work with the Claremont Colleges.
 All successful grantees will be expected to submit a post-grant report to the CTL and, if possible, be available for public sharing of their work at CTL events.